How to Form an LLC in Pennsylvania in 7 Steps

 When starting a new business, one of your first decisions will be which legal structure to use.
-A limited liability company (LLC) is a common legal structure for entrepreneurs and small business owners.
-The advantages of LLCs include limited personal liability and convenience.
+A limited liability company (LLC) is a popular legal structure for entrepreneurs and small business owners.
+Some of the benefits of an LLC include limited personal liability and convenience.
 LLC formation is easy in the state of Pennsylvania.
-Just follow along with the six steps below to create your own LLC.
+Just follow the step-by-step guide to create your own LLC.

-- Be available: Your name must be different from other registered Pennsylvania business names.
+- Be available: Your name must differ from other registered Pennsylvania business names.

 - Make it clear that your business is an LLC: Your LLC name has to contain either the words "company," "limited," "limited liability company," or an abbreviation of those words.
 Acceptable abbreviations typically include "Ltd." and "Co."

 Check if the Name Is Available.
 You can check for business name availability by conducting a name search on the Pennsylvania Department of State business entity search page.
 You will need to choose a new name if there are any exact (or confusingly similar) names on this database.

+- Search the Internet.
 You should continue checking for availability outside of Pennsylvania by doing a simple internet screening search.
 To do this, type your desired name into your favorite internet search engine.
-This is an easy way of finding out if any major businesses are already using your name.
+This is an easy way of finding out if any businesses are already using your name.
 If they are, you should come up with a new name.

+- Look for Tradename Registration.
 Next, it's a good idea to check the United States Patent and Trademark Office (USPTO) trademark database.
 The USPTO keeps records of all registered United States trademarks.
-If there are any matches for your name on this database, you will need a different name.
+You will need a different name if there are any matches for your name on this database.
 This will avoid legal trouble for trademark infringement.

 Under Pennsylvania law, your LLC must maintain a registered office.
 Most states call this a registered agent.
-Your registered office is the address where service of process would be delivered if anyone sues your LLC.
+Your registered office is the address where service of process is delivered if anyone sues your LLC.
 You can contract with a registered agent service company to provide a registered office for your LLC.
 In Pennsylvania, the registered office must:

-To officially create your LLC, you need to submit a certificate of organization to the Pennsylvania Department of State.
+To officially startup your LLC, you need to submit a certificate of organization to the Pennsylvania Department of State.
 A certificate of organization is like a company charter.
-Some people may call this document articles of organization.
-It will contain basic identifying information about your LLC.
-Under Pennsylvania Statutes, this document must include:
+Some states call this certificate of organization "articles of organization" or a "certificate of formation."